 The first time I got filler I bruised pretty badly, and I’m really not sure why.
 I would just prepare for 1-2 days of swelling and make sure you have a great concealer on hand for any potential bruising.
 The lips swell the most with filler and you’ll probably be a little shocked to see yourself and immediately regret it.
 I promise this all goes down within a few days and you’ll love the way it looks.
 Icing the swollen areas, arnica tablets, and arnica cream/gel really helps.

 Make sure to consult your doctor or injector on the dos and don’ts before your session.
 I was told not to drink alcohol or take any blood thinning medications like ibuprofen or aspirin 24 hours before.
 If you bruise easily (I definitely do), you may consider taking arnica tablets a day or two prior to fillers.
 I did that this last time and walked out with only one tiny bruise!

 I’m curious about under eye filler.
 Have you done that?

 I have never done under eye filler, but I have heard amazing things!
 It seems to be suggested for people who suffer from under eye bags or severe dark circles.
 That’s not something I deal with, so I do not get filler there.
 I would definitely talk to your doctor or injector about that if you’re interested.

 How do you feel about your results?

 Honestly, if I didn’t tell anyone that I get botox and fillers, nobody probably would notice.
 They’d probably just say I have great skin and look so young.
 Done correctly, this has a wonderful and natural effect.
 I absolutely love it.

-Here are a few photos from my latest filler session at Z Med Clinic.
+Here are a few photos from my latest filler session.
 No botox this time (I had that touched up at the end of January), but hopefully these photos give you an idea of what it looks like.
 I also saved a few videos to my Instagram highlights for you to go watch at any time!